-The HDC strives to ensure that all its estates are in good repair and suitable for comfortable living/accommodation for its residents and tenants.
+The HDC strives to ensure that all its estates are suitable for comfortable living/accommodation for its residents and tenants.
 This is done through continuous maintenance of its estates to prevent grave wear and tear.
+These works are critical to ensure that tenants and residents are able to live in satisfactory conditions which will not impact their personal development and the sustainable development of the community.

 This task is performed by the Estate Management Division.